Andy Taylor (The Andy Griffith Show): The mystery of Opie's mother

 When the series opens, several years have passed since Opie's mother died.
 Andy mentions in the backdoor pilot from The Danny Thomas Show that he "lost" Opie's mother when Opie was "the least little speck of a baby."
 Opie is 6 years old when the show opens (born in 1954), and it is more than likely (based on Andy's testimony) that Opie's mother died at Opie's birth or shortly thereafter.
 Andy would have been 27 or 28 when Opie was born in 1954.
 It is mentioned numerous times during the series that Andy is a widower.

 Andy's late wife is spoken of extremely rarely, and even then only very fleetingly and obliquely.
 Her name is never mentioned through the entire run of the series; she is never seen in a photo or in a flashback; also, we never meet (or hear mention of) any of her relatives, nor any of her friends.
 We are also never given any details about when or how she and Andy met, or their marriage, or their life together.
-In fact, aside from (presumably) marrying Andy, giving birth to Opie, and dying (of unspecified causes) -- all within perhaps a year or two of each other -- there are no details of any sort about her that are shared with the audience.
+In fact, aside from marrying Andy, giving birth to Opie, and dying (of unspecified causes) -- all within perhaps a year or two of each other -- there are no details of any sort about her that are shared with the audience.